Skip to main content

 Inurnment is the placing of cremated remains into an urn, or the placing of an urn into its final resting place such as a columbarium niche or a grave.
 It is the cremation counterpart to the burial term interment.

-After cremation, remains are commonly transferred into an urn (inurnment) and may then be set in a niche, buried in an urn plot, or kept by the family.
+After cremation, remains are commonly transferred into an urn — the inurnment in the first sense — and may then be set in a columbarium niche, buried in an in-ground urn plot, or placed in a cremation space within a family grave.
+The word also describes that final placement, so context determines which step is meant.

 See also